juxhouse/bela-resources/API.md

 Creates/updates a built element with the given attributes.

-Modeled elements that have the same path (see "ElementPath" below) as a new built element, will have `(Model)` appended to their name.
+Modeled elements that have the same path (see "ElementPath" section below) as a new built element, will have `(Model)` appended to their name.

 ```
 {